-- 19.2.1 A team may substitute a player(s) during a substitution opportunity. - 19.2.2 A substitution opportunity begins when: - For both teams, the ball becomes dead, the game clock is stopped and the official has ended his communication with the scorer's table. - For both teams, the ball becomes dead following a successful last free throw. - For the non-scoring team, a field goal is scored when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime. - 19.2.3 A substitution opportunity ends when the ball is at the disposal of a player for a throwin or a first free throw. - 19.2.4 A player who has become a substitute and a substitute who has become a player cannot respectively re-enter the game or leave the game until the ball becomes dead again, after a clock-running phase of the game, unless: - The team is reduced to fewer than 5 players on the playing court. - The player entitled to the free-throws as the result of the correction of an error is on the team bench after having been legally substituted. - 19.2.5 A substitution shall not be permitted to the scoring team when the game clock is stopped following a successful field goal when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime unless an official has interrupted the game.
+- 19.2.1 A team may substitute a player(s) during a substitution opportunity. - 19.2.2 A substitution opportunity starts when: - For both teams, the ball becomes dead, the game clock is stopped and the referee has ended his/her communication with the scorer's table. - For both teams, the ball becomes dead following a successful last free throw. - For the non-scoring team, a goal is scored when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime. - 19.2.3 A substitution opportunity ends when the ball is at the disposal of a player for a throwin or a first free throw. - 19.2.4 A player who has become a substitute and a substitute who has become a player cannot respectively re-enter the game or leave the game until the ball becomes dead again, after a game clock running period, unless: - The team is reduced to fewer than 5 players on the court. - The player entitled to the free-throws as the result of the correction of an error is on the team bench after having been legally substituted. - 19.2.5 A substitution shall not be permitted to the scoring team when the game clock is stopped following a successful goal when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime unless a referee has interrupted the game. - 19.2.6 If the player receives any treatment or any assistance, he/she must be substituted unless the team is reduced to fewer than 5 players on the court.